-Hello and welcome to my blog!
-I’m Elizabeth aka Wander Mum, mum of two (one aged 4, one under two) , journalist and travel junkie trying to prove you can still travel the world with children in tow.
+Welcome to my blog.
+I’m Elizabeth aka Wander Mum, mum of two (a 4 and 1 year old), journalist and travel junkie trying to prove you can still travel the world with children in tow.
 After four years of exploring with our daughter we now have a new kid on the block who had her first taste of travel when she was just six weeks old.

-My love with travel really kicked off in my early 20s when I did the whole backpacking thing around the world on my own.
+I fell in love with travel in my early 20s when I did the whole backpacking thing around the world on my own.
 You name it, I did it: bungee jumping, sky diving, zorbing, tubing, trekking.
 After settling into a job in TV journalism and meeting my future husband, we enjoyed seeing some of the world together.

-Then we had a little one, Mrs Tiggywinkles (not her real name), Mrs T for short and were determined to continue our travels.
+Then we had a little one, Mrs Tiggywinkles, Mrs T for short, and were determined to continue our travels.
 We did so, exploring Asia, the Middle East, Europe and the US which have all been documented here on Wander Mum.
-Four years later, along came ‘Cheeky’ (Miss C), our second daughter and we have been adjusting to travel with an extra one.
+Four years later, along came ‘Cheeky’ our second daughter and we have been adjusting to travel with an extra one.

 Yes, travelling has taken on a slightly different edge since having children.
 There are a few more obstacles to overcome but we want our children to see the world and experience different cultures.
 I strongly believe that travel is an education and I hope our experiences can help and inspire others planning trips away as a family.